skittles9823/ApexConfig/README.md

 # Apex Config

+## Credits
+[deaFPS](https://github.com/deaFPS/apex-configs-by-deafps) for the base config, check their repo out for more info.

 ## Launch Options

 Right click Apex Legends in steam, click Properties and paste this into Launch Options: